SEP490-LabOdc/project-docs/generated-docs/DATABASE_SCHEMA.md

     CHECK ((talent_id IS NOT NULL AND team_id IS NULL) OR (talent_id IS NULL AND team_id IS NOT NULL)) );

--- Project Milestones for FLOW6 Support
-CREATE TABLE project_milestones (
+-- Marketplace Contract Milestones for FLOW6 Support CREATE TABLE marketplace_milestones (
     id UUID PRIMARY KEY DEFAULT gen_random_uuid(),
     contract_id UUID NOT NULL REFERENCES marketplace_contracts(id),
     milestone_name VARCHAR(255) NOT NULL,